Long non-coding RNA: Structure

 It took over two decades after the discovery of the first human long non-coding transcripts for the functional significance of lncRNA structures to be fully recognized.
 Early structural studies led to the proposal of several hypotheses for classifying lncRNA architectures.
 One hypothesis suggests that lncRNAs may feature a compact tertiary structure, similar to ribozymes like the ribosome or self-splicing introns.
 Another possibility is that lncRNAs could have structured protein-binding sites arranged in a decentralized scaffold, lacking a compact core.
 A third hypothesis posits that lncRNAs might exhibit a largely unstructured architecture, with loosely organized protein-binding domains interspersed with long regions of disordered single-stranded RNA.

-Studying the tertiary structure of lncRNAs by conventional methods such as X- ray crystallography, cryo-EM and nuclear magnetic resonance (NMR) is unfortunately still hampered by their size and conformational dynamics, and by the fact that for now we still know too little about their mechanism to reconstruct stable and functionally-active lncRNA-ribonucleoprotein complexes.
+Studying the tertiary structure of lncRNAs by conventional methods such as X- ray crystallography, cryo-EM and nuclear magnetic resonance (NMR) is hampered by their size and conformational dynamics, and by the fact that for now we still know little about their mechanism to reconstruct stable and functionally-active lncRNA-ribonucleoprotein complexes.
 But some pioneering studies, showed that lncRNAs can already be studied by low-resolution single-particle and in-solution methods, such as atomic force microscopy (AFM) and small-angle X-ray scattering (SAXS), in some cases even in complexes with small molecule modulators.

 For instance, lncRNA MEG3 was shown to regulate transcription factor p53 thanks to its compact structured core.
 Moreover, lncRNA Braveheart (Bvht) was shown to have a well-defined, albeit flexible 3D structure that is remodeled upon binding CNBP (Cellular Nucleic-acid Binding Protein) which recognizes distal domains in the RNA.
 Finally, Xist a master regulator of X chromosome inactivation was shown to specifically bind a small molecule compound, which alters the conformation of Xist RepA motif and displaces two known interacting protein factors (PRC2 and SPEN) from the RNA.
 By such mechanism of action, the compound abrogates the initiation of X-chromosome inactivation.